tuck

 See how sync works →Apply dotfiles from anywhere

 Bootstrap a new machine in seconds.
-Just provide a GitHub username and tuck will clone their dotfiles, create Time Machine backup snapshots of your existing configs, and apply with smart merging that preserves your local customizations.
+Point tuck at a GitHub, GitLab, or custom user, any git URL, a local folder, or a tarball. tuck creates Time Machine backup snapshots of your existing configs and applies with smart merging that preserves your local customizations.

 Learn about apply →Restore when you need it